 Premises liability claims involve accidents occurring on another person’s property due to dangerous conditions such as broken stairs or slippery floors.
 Property owners are responsible for ensuring that their premises are safe for visitors, and if they fail to do so then they may be held liable for any injuries or deaths sustained on their property.

-Bicycle and pedestrian accidents occur when drivers fail to yield right-of-way or pay attention while driving around areas where cyclists and pedestrians are present such as parks or crosswalk.
+Bicycle and pedestrian accidents occur when drivers fail to yield right-of-way or pay attention while driving around areas where cyclists and pedestrians are present such as parks or crosswalks.
 If cyclists or pedestrians are killed due to these actions, it’s possible for their family members to file wrongful death claims against those who were responsible.

 Wrongful death matters in Charleston can be challenging to prove, depending on the circumstances of the accident.
 Regardless, dealing with the fallout of the accident and the fact that it caused the death of your loved one causes you enough stress.
 Our Charleston wrongful death attorney takes care of you and the claim (and deals with the insurance company) from beginning to end.